Benefits of Volunteering

 3. Build social skills

 Volunteering is a great way to develop your social skills and learn to interact in professional settings.
-When you volunteer, you end up spending a lot of time interacting and cooperating with others, helping you build better relationships and communication skills.
+When you volunteer, you end up spending a lot of time interacting and cooperating with others, helping you build better relationships and communication skills and boost your personal and professional life.
 In a survey of over 1,000 adults, nearly 90 percent said that volunteering improved their social life.
 When you volunteer for a cause or organization that you are interested in, you are likely to meet several people with similar interests.
 As a result, it is an easy way to connect with new people and find friends who share your interests and lifestyles.

-Volunteering improved people’s sense of well-being, including mental and physical health, over time, according to a 2020 study
+Volunteering improved people’s sense of well-being and led to health benefits, including mental health benefits and physical health benefits, over time, according to a 2020 study.

 Research also shows that volunteering has several mental health benefits, decreasing risk of depression and reducing overall stress.
 It can help improve interpersonal skills and relationships, increase self-confidence, and provide a sense of purpose.
 Both high school and college students struggle with anxiety and depression, and there is evidence that volunteering can reduce these symptoms.

-Volunteering has also been shown to improve physical health.
-Several studies have connected volunteering to a variety of health benefits, including lower blood pressure and a longer lifespan.
+Volunteering has also been shown to improve physical health benefits.
+Several studies have connected volunteering to a variety of health benefits, including physical health like lower blood pressure and a longer lifespan.
 In general, doing volunteer work is a good way to get physical activity.
 Many people spend large amounts of their time sitting or working on computers.
 One study found that people who volunteered regularly and with altruistic intentions had lower mortality risk and longer expected lifespans.
+Therefore, volunteering is extremely beneficial for both physical and mental health.

 5. Boost school applications